procount/pinn/README_PINN.md

 Alternatively, if you are unable to use either the GPIO or keyboard to trigger entering Recovery Mode, you can:

-1. Append `forcetrigger` to the argument list in the `recovery.cmdline` file which is found in the root PINN directory.
+1. Append `forcetrigger` to the argument list in the `cmdline.txt` file which is found in the root PINN directory.
 2. Reboot.

-Note that with this option enabled, the Recovery Mode will be displayed <b>every</b> time you boot from your PINN card (until you edit `recovery.cmdline` again).
+Note that with this option enabled, the Recovery Mode will be displayed <b>every</b> time you boot from your PINN card (until you edit `cmdline.txt` again).

 ## How to disable using the keyboard to trigger entering Recovery Mode